-The aggregate market value of voting stock held by non-affiliates of the Registrant on June 30, 2021, based on the closing price of \$27.01 for shares of the Registrant's Class A common stock as reported by the New York Stock Exchange, was approximately \$2.189 billion.
-Shares of common stock beneficially owned by each executive officer, director, and holder of more than 10% of our common stock have been excluded in that such persons may be deemed to be affiliates.
+The aggregate market value of voting stock held by non-affiliates of the Registrant on June 30, 2022, based on the closing price of \$6.82 for shares of the Registrant's Class A common stock as reported by the New York Stock Exchange, was approximately \$744.4 million.
+Shares of common stock beneficially owned by each executive officer and director and by each person who may be deemed to be an affiliate of the Registrant have been excluded from this computation.
 This determination of affiliate status is not necessarily a conclusive determination for other purposes.

-As of March 7, 2022 there were 114,981,134 shares of the registrant's Class A common stock outstanding, 76,814,638 shares of the registrant's Class B outstanding, and no shares of the registrant's Class C common stock outstanding.
+As of February 24, 2023 there were 118,511,897 shares of the registrant's Class A common stock outstanding, 76,814,638 shares of the registrant's Class B outstanding, and no shares of the registrant's Class C common stock outstanding.